How Much Does It Cost to Install Vinyl Plank Flooring?

 - What kind of warranties do you offer?

-Deciding on new flooring while staying within your budget can be a daunting process.
-Here are some frequently asked questions about vinyl plank flooring to help guide you in your decisions.
+Deciding on new flooring while staying within budget can be a daunting process.
+Here are some frequently asked questions about vinyl plank flooring to help guide these decisions.

 Q. How much does it cost to install 1,000 square feet of vinyl flooring?

-On average, it costs between $1,000 and $12,000 to install vinyl flooring in a 1,000-square-foot space.
+On average, it can cost between $2,000 and $7,000 to install vinyl flooring in a 1,000-square-foot space.
 This price is for materials only, and it does not include labor.

 Q. How long does it take to install vinyl planks?